Tristan29-C/Finance-Models/README.md

 All models are written to be clean, reusable, and easy to run from IPython or a script.

-How to run

-Install numpy

-Run the DCF model: python dcf.py
+To run the DCF model, open a terminal in the repository folder and run: python dcf.py
+This prints a full sample valuation including projected free cash flows, discounting, terminal value, enterprise value, and implied price per share.

-Or import the functions in IPython: from dcf import project_fcf, dcf_calculation, monte_carlo_neat
+To use the DCF functions interactively (for your own assumptions), open Python or IPython and import: from dcf import project_fcf, dcf_calculation, monte_carlo_dcf, monte_carlo_neat

+To use the LBO model, import:
-For the LBO model: from lbo import easy_lbo
+from lbo import easy_lbo
+Then call easy_lbo with your chosen inputs to get IRR, MOIC, EBITDA path, and debt paydown.

+The only required dependency is numpy.